Harckade/eidmk/README.md

 - **tabs** - Tabs permission is needed to allow extension to open a listener on a specific tab.
 This is also required to allow multi-tab support, when the user has multiple tenants opened.
 - **debugger** - Needed to intercept requests coming from Azure/Microsoft Entra ID portal and modify the (server) response in order to trick the client (browser) to think that it has all privileges on the UI - this will make the client send additional calls to Microsoft endpoints by following original and unmodified Microsoft JavaScript files.
 - **host** - The extension needs to understand if the HTTP requests are from Microsoft.
 Only if the requests are coming from Microsoft, the interception and modification of the response will happen.

+> [!NOTE]
+> All Harckade and EIDMK logos and images are object of copyright and its usage is **NOT** allowed for the purpose outside of this project.
+Meaning, that you are not authorized to modify or use any of the logos/images on your own projects and claim them as your property/creation.